 When you open the app, you will see a connection card directing you to either Configure iPhone or Configure Mevo.

-Navigate to and open the Wi-Fi menu in your iOS settings.
+Navigate the Wi-Fi menu in your iOS settings.
 Your device will search for nearby networks.
 After a moment, you should see a network named Mevo-#####.
 Tap it to connect your device to your Mevo.

 The 'No Internet Connection' message is normal because the Mevo hotspot does not actually produce an internet connection.

-Once you tap Connect on your app, the blue light will spin around the top of the camera, then turn solid blue at the front.
+The LED ring will spin in blue around the top of the camera, then turn solid blue at the front.